Lab 4 Solutions

 The check_city_abstraction function exists only for the doctest, which swaps out the implementations of the original abstraction with something else, runs the tests from the previous two parts, then restores the original abstraction.

-The nature of the abstraction barrier guarantees that changing the implementation of an data abstraction shouldn't affect the functionality of any programs that use that data abstraction, as long as the constructors and selectors were used properly.
+The nature of the abstraction barrier guarantees that changing the implementation of a data abstraction should not affect the functionality of any programs that use that data abstraction, as long as the constructors and selectors were used properly.

 If you passed the Ok tests for the previous questions but not this one, the fix is simple!
 Just replace any code that violates the abstraction barrier with the appropriate constructor or selector.